Blog · Review Essay · Last reviewed June 25, 2026

 The strongest part of The Last Human Job is that automation is not reduced to a machine arriving from outside.
 Mechanization begins earlier, through scripts, dashboards, standardized forms, productivity targets, reimbursement rules, and data systems that make some actions legible and others inconvenient.
 The robot is only the theatrical endpoint.
 The institutional logic has often been installed first.

 This matters for AI governance.
 A school or clinic can deploy a generative assistant without saying it has automated care.
 The system may simply draft notes, suggest replies, sort requests, or coach a worker through an interaction.
-But if the interface rewards speed over attention, or converts complex human need into preapproved categories, the social relation has already changed.
+But if the interface rewards speed over attention, converts complex human need into preapproved categories, or makes generated summaries harder to correct than memories spoken aloud, the social relation has already changed.
 The danger is not that software has a soul.
 The danger is that organizations may outsource the conditions of recognition to systems built for throughput.

 The Agent Reading